Wixel/front-end-guide/README.md

 (For images whose `alt` attributes would introduce redundancy, and for images whose purpose is purely decorative which you cannot immediately use CSS for, use no alternative text, as in `alt=""`.)

 ####Keep it clean
-Try not to use any unecesary elements.
+Try not to use any unnecessary elements.

 Also omit type attributes for style sheets and scripts. ie.